Tree & Herbaceous Peonies

 (Pronounced pee-ah-NEEE unless you are from the Midwest where it is pronounced pee-OH-nee)

-The planting site for Peonies should be deeply dug with about 3 inches of an organic amendment such as Gold Rush to which has been added Master Start (5-20-10), a high phosphorus fertilizer.
-Use Master Start at the rate of one pound per 50 square feet or half a cup per bush.
+The planting site for peonies should be deeply dug with about 3 inches of an organic amendment such as Master Nursery Gold Rush to which has been added Master Nursery Master Start (5-20-10) a high phosphorus fertilizer.
+Use Master Nursery Master Start at the rate of one pound per 50 square feet or half a cup per bush.
 Peonies require full sun in the Bay Area in order to bloom well.
 The planting site should be prepared several days before planting and then allowed to settle before placing the plants.

-Herbaceous Peonies die to the ground in the fall.
-Tree (actually shrub) Peonies produce flowers on permanent woody branches.
-Position Herbaceous Peony roots carefully since planting too deep will prevent them from flowering.
+Herbaceous peonies die to the ground in the fall.
+Tree (actually shrub) peonies produce flowers on permanent woody branches.
+Position herbaceous peony roots carefully since planting too deep will prevent them from flowering.
 The eyes on the stems should be no more than one inch deep in the Bay Area.
-Set Tree Peonies so the graft line is 3 to 4 inches below the soil surface.
-Mulch established plants with 2 to 4 inches of Gold Rush or other suitable material.
+Set tree peonies so the graft line is 3 to 4 inches below the soil surface.
+Mulch established plants with 2 to 4 inches of Master Nursery Gold Rush or other suitable material.

 Herbaceous peonies bloom best where they experience a period of pronounced winter chill.
 Well grown clumps reach 2 to 4 feet tall and as wide or wider.
 Blossoms range from 2 inches to as much as 10 inches in diameter depending on the variety.